DSelimov/rapideats-fast-food/README.md

 docker-compose up -d --build - Build and run the Docker containers in detached mode

-docker ps - Check that the containers are running
+docker-compose ps - Check that the containers are running

-cp .env.example .env - make sure that mysql is configured in .env file(db,host,port,password)
+cp .env.example .env - make sure that mysql is configured in .env file(db,host,port,password).

 docker-compose exec app php artisan migrate